cwayad/cwayad.github.io/_news/announcement_1.md

 inline: true
 ---

-Attended OxML Summer School, Health Track at the university of oxford.
+Attended<a href="https://ida-2022.org/phd-forum/"> OxML Summer School, Health Track </a>at the university of oxford.